AQUINT01/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis
 ## Overview :

 Credit Risk is an inherently imbalanced classification problem.
-In the following analysis, I explored how various Machine Leanring algorithm techniques can be used to train and evaluate models with imbalanced classes  and compare their performance to a real-world setting from LendingClub, a peer2peer lending services company.
+In the following analysis, I explored how various Machine Learning algorithm techniques can be used to train and evaluate models with imbalanced classes  and compare their performance to a real-world setting from LendingClub, a peer2peer lending services company.

 ## Results: